Way, Way Out There: The Art and Artlessness of Marfa, Texas

 One such stop was Marfa.
-The name came from a character in a Dostoevsky novel if you believe some folks, from a character in a Jules Verne novel if you believe others, but what is noteworthy was that the town was named after a character in a novel by a high minded author, which says something about the sort of people who founded Marfa.
-They were the sort of people that valued art, a quality that would distinguish Marfa throughout its history.
+The name came from a character in a Dostoevsky novel, if you believe some folks, from a character in a Jules Verne novel, if you believe others, but what is truly noteworthy is that the town was named after a character in a novel by a high minded author, which says something about the sort of people who founded Marfa.
+They were the sort of people who valued art, a quality that would distinguish Marfa throughout its history.

 A Handsome Jilted Suitor

 In 1911 instability in nearby Mexico led to raids by Pancho Villa and other bandits into southwest Texas.
 In response the US military established Camp Albert at Marfa to police the region.
 Before long, the threat from Mexico died down, but six years later the United States entered World War I so the camp was expanded and renamed Camp Marfa.

 After the war the camp was used as a military base to patrol the border for illegal aliens, but during the Depression it fell into disuse and was abandoned.
 Marfa was in danger of becoming a ghost town, except for one thing.